 Oh, you can also turn into a vampire or a werewolf.

 The good part about the Online “Skyrim,” though, is its character creation customization.
-There’re ten different races to chose, each featuring different passive skills, attacks, and spells to tailor your experience.
+There’re ten different races to choose from, each featuring different passive skills, attacks, and spells to tailor your experience.
 The customization is more in-depth than ever, I must say, so the game is quite replayable in that regard.

 In particular, you choose gender, race, and alliance.
 The alliance determines the side you represent in the Alliance War, while your race represents your strengths, weaknesses, and overall appearances.